Dmgvol/GRUnlocker/README.md

 ## Who it is aimed at?
 Mostly for players that finished the game and want to practice or speedrun the game with their favorite katanas or specific progress unlocked.
+Or people which lost their save files and want to recover from where they've left.
 If you haven't finished the game nor collected all the collectibles beforehand..
 I'll highly recommend doing so.

 ## Disclaimer
 Make sure you backup your .save file before you run the program! (just in case).
-I'm not responsible for any progress loss, so keep a backup prior to using it.
+I'm not responsible for any progress loss or/and achievements completions, so keep a backup prior to using it.

 ### Speedrunning
-Please note that New-Game modifications (collectibles unlocked or custom sword) are not allowed for use during full runs at this time. (subject to be changed)
+Please note that New-Game modifications (collectibles unlocked or custom sword) are not allowed for use during full runs at this time.
 However, you're allowed to do ILs(Individual Levels) with it.

 ### Achievements
+The GRUnlocker may and **will** trigger different achievements, you have been warned!
-This program/script does not guarantee you'll receive the corresponded achievements if any at all, so if you want to get those achievements, you should do it yourself.
+So if you want to get those achievements, you should do it by yourself.
+(Thanks to animayyo for testing and finding this out)

 ## Reporting
-If you encounter any type of issues/bugs or even suggestions, @ me in Discord.
+If you encounter any type of issues/bugs or even suggestions, @ me on Discord.